Han-Lon/evilnginx2-terraform/README.md

     - You already have an AWS account
     - You have AWS credentials/profile set locally in your terminal already

-- Necessary variables
+- Necessary Variables
     - When executing your terraform commands below, you will be prompted to set some required variables, such as:
         - `public_ssh_key`
     - You can persist these variables so they don't have to be entered manually every time by creating a `terraform.tfvars` file within the `aws/` dir, and putting the value for `public_ssh_key = "PUBLIC_SSH_KEY"` within
     - There are many other variables that can be optionally defined for various purposes.
 Check `aws/variables.tf` for more info.
 This is considered an advanced use case, and is out of scope for this general quickstart guide.
         - A quick example: if you want to limit SSH connections to a specific IP address, you can specify `allowed_ssh_ip = "x.x.x.x/32"`

-- Steps
+- Deployment Steps
     - `cd` into the `aws/` folder within this repo
     - Run `terraform init`
         - This will generate what's called a state file within the `aws/` folder.
 This state file is very important, as it's how Terraform tracks the current state of deployed infrastructure.